 Hazard Mitigation Action Jurisdiction Status Comments 36 Wildfire Promote the use of financial assistance for fuel reduction efforts through the Firewise program by area property owners.
-Aitkin County, McGregor Deleted MN DNR FW program does not have funding for individual homeowner projects.
+Aitkin Deleted County, McGregor MN DNR FW program does not have funding for individual homeowner projects.
 37 Wildfire Promote, through new building codes, the use of building materials that can reduce the chance of property damage related to structural fires.
-Aitkin County, McGregor Deleted Building codes are in place.
+McGregor f Building codes are in place.
 Metal roofs are an option that individual homeowners can pursue.
 38 Wildfire Pursue additional funding sources, if available, to supplement programs such as Firewise.
 Aitkin County, Tamarack Ongoing If there are wildfire mitigation projects identified we will look at possible funding sources.
 39 Wildfire Maintain an ongoing effort to educate people how to respond in case of a large wildfire event so both residents and area visitors will know how to respond to warnings and are aware of evacuation routes.
 Aitkin County, Aitkin, Hill City, Palisade Ongoing Ongoing as needed.
 Information on wildfire safety as well as warnings are pushed out to the public during times of high-risk for wildfire.
 40 Wildfire Work with fire departments to inventory areas where firefighting capacity is limited through availability of water and consider strategic installation of dry fire hydrants or water holding tanks.
 Aitkin County, city fire depts.
 Ongoing Local FD's will be asked if this is an issue in areas not served by a municipal water source.
 41 Wildfire Planning staff on the city and county level, along with area fire chiefs, should coordinate to ensure new development will have adequate access and egress for emergency response vehicles.
-Aitkin County, Aitkin Ongoing / Delete Keep as appropriate.
-This may be relevant for local jurisdictions that are experiencing new development.
-42 Wildfire Continue inter-agency and multi-jurisdictional efforts to identify, contain, and extinguish wildfires.
+Aitkin County, Aitkin inty, / Delete may be relevant for 42 Wildfire Continue inter-agency and multi-jurisdictional efforts to identify, contain, and extinguish wildfires.
 Aitkin County, Aitkin Deleted This is a standing effort through existing county and municipal mutual aid agreements for firefighting.

 Hazard Mitigation Action Jurisdiction Status Comments 43 Wildfire Explore development of a Community Wildfire Protection Plan for Aitkin County with guidance from the MN DNR Firewise Community Specialist for Northeast Minnesota.
 Create plan as advised by MN DNR.
-Aitkin County, Aitkin, Tamarack Ongoing MN DNR FW Program has noted that Aitkin County has a CWPP equivalent on file but cannot locate a copy.
+County, Aitkin, Tamarack County with guidance from the MN DNR Firewise Community Specialist for Northeast Minnesota.
+Create plan as advised by MN DNR MN DNR FW Program has noted that Aitkin County has a CWPP equivalent on file but cannot locate a copy.
 An equivalent is addressed in the county EOP rather than a full CWPP.
 We will review the EOP to see how it is addressed and how an update may be conducted.
-44 Wildfire Identify projects to mitigate at-risk structures and associated loss of life from the threat of wildfire through activities such as the creation of defensible space for wildfire, application of ignition-resistant construction, hazardous fuels reduction, and installation of external wildfire sprinkler systems and apply for appropriate funding for implementation.
-Aitkin County, Aitkin, Tamarack, Palisade Ongoing Feedback will be sought from MN DNR and local jurisdictions to identify if any wildfire mitigation projects are needed.
+44 Wildfire Ongoing Feedback will be sought from MN DNR and local jurisdictions to identify if any wildfire mitigation projects are needed.
 45 Wildfire In the event of a blow- down of trees from a severe storm, work with respective partners in natural resources to manage removal of trees to reduce wildland fire fuel.
-Aitkin County, Aitkin, Tamarack, Palisade Ongoing Post-storm cleanup & removal of downed trees is a regular effort by the County and affected jurisdictions.
+County, with Aitkin, Tamarack, Palisade Post-storm cleanup & removal of downed trees is a regular effort by the County and affected jurisdictions.
 46 Flash Flood and Riverine Flood Maintain bridge, road, and culvert infrastructure at a level that it is capable of sustaining a major storm event and will not be vulnerable to washouts.
-Aitkin County, Aitkin, Palisade Ongoing This is an ongoing effort by the Aitkin County Highway Dept. and local jurisdictions.
+Aitkin Ongoing County, Aitkin, Palisade This is an ongoing effort by the Aitkin County Highway Dept. and local jurisdictions.
 47 Flash Flood and Riverine Flood Steer development away from areas that may be difficult to serve with reliable road access.
 Aitkin County, Aitkin, Palisade Ongoing County and cities have floodplain management ordinances enforced that detail where construction can and cannot take place in the floodplain.